Neora Valley National Park – Kalimpong, WestBengal

 Global Recognition

-Neora Valley’s untouched wilderness and exceptional biodiversity have earned it international recognition.
-It is listed on the UNESCO World Heritage Tentative List as part of the Eastern Himalayan natural heritage cluster.
-This acknowledgement underscores its ecological significance, climate resilience, and role in protecting Himalayan flora and fauna.
-The park is considered a critical conservation zone for safeguarding fragile mountain ecosystems and promoting sustainable nature-based tourism.
+Neora Valley’s untouched wilderness and exceptional biodiversity have earned it notable international attention.
+The park was added to the UNESCO World Heritage Tentative List on 26 May 2009, as part of the Eastern Himalayan natural heritage cluster.

 Flora